danzzeu/danzzeu/README.md

 ## Hi my name is Daniel Mazzeu 😃
+> [!NOTE]
-<blockquote><em>Programming is actually what I enjoy doing most.
+> <em>Programming is actually what I enjoy doing most.
 The ability to create something from absolute scratch, using only code is something that fascinates me.
-This universe is an eternal and exciting learning experience.</em></blockquote>
+This universe is an eternal and exciting learning experience.</em>

-> [!IMPORTANT]
-> Key information users need to know to achieve their goal.

 ## My Skills
 ```javascript